rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v20.md

 as follows:

--   Because the Brocade load balancer cannot function as a RackConnect Connected Device, the RackConnect Automation feature that automatically adds and removes cloud servers from your load balancer pools is not available
+-   Because the Brocade load balancer cannot function as a RackConnect connected device, the RackConnect Automation feature that automatically adds and removes cloud servers from your load balancer pools is not available

 -   The Brocade load balancer must function as a full proxy for all external requests to your cloud servers.

-#### Inbound RackConnect traffic flow with a Brocade Load Balancer
+#### Inbound RackConnect traffic flow with a Brocade load balancer

 The following diagram shows the path that inbound and return load balancer pool traffic follows to your cloud servers when you use a